 CAPS offers short-term individual, group, and couples therapy, psychiatric evaluation and medication monitoring, psychological assessment, and makes referrals to campus and community resources when appropriate.
 We are also committed to providing the University community with expertise in the areas of consultation and outreach.
 In addition, we provide high quality training and supervision for advanced trainees.
 CAPS is dedicated to offering services while having respect for others, a deep appreciation for diversity, and compassion for the people we serve.

 Appointments are required.
-If necessary, cancel or reschedule your appointment by 5:00pm on the business day before the scheduled appointment to prevent a $30 charge.
-For ADHD testing the charge will be $50.
+If necessary, cancel or reschedule your appointment by 5:00pm on the business day before the scheduled appointment to prevent a $30 charge or $50 for testing cancellations.